-Established in 1995 through the benefaction of the Irving I. Stone Support Foundation, the Irving I. Stone Beit Midrash Program (SBMP) offers students a Jewish studies program that recognizes their special academic needs and time constraints while maintaining a high level of traditional study in a structured and diversified curriculum.
+Established in 1995 through the benefaction of the Irving I. Stone Support Foundation, the Irving I. Stone Beit Midrash Program (SBMP) offers students a Torah studies program that recognizes their academic needs and time constraints while maintaining a high level of traditional study in a structured and diversified curriculum.
 The mission of SBMP is to create an educated and committed Yeshiva graduate with a broad base of knowledge.
-In addition to Talmud seder (preparation period) and shiur (lecture), the program includes courses in Tanakh (Bible), Machshevet Yisrael (Jewish thought, ethics, and philosophy) and Halakhah (Jewish law).
-Students derive the unique benefits of learning in a yeshiva Beit Midrash environment.
+In addition to Talmud seder (preparation period) and shiur (lecture), the program includes courses in Tanakh (Bible), Machshevet Yisrael (Jewish thought, ethics, and philosophy) and Halakhah (Jewish Iaw).
+Students derive the unique benefits of learning in a yeshiva Beit Midrash environment each day.

 SBMP provides preparation for both ordination at the university's affiliated Rabbi Isaac Elchanan Theological Seminary and for advanced graduate Hebraic or Semitic studies.
 The program also fosters a kesher (strong relationship) between the talmid (student) and his rebbe (teacher).
-Rebbeim in the Stone Beit Midrash Program are available to their talmidim during night seder as well as Shabbat.
-Additionally each shiur has a shoel u'maishiv (teaching mentor) to help students in their learning and ensure newcomers a smooth transition to SBMP from either high school or Israel Yeshiva experience.
+Each shiur has a shoel u'maishiv (teaching mentor) to help students in their learning and ensure newcomers a smooth transition to SBMP from either high school or Israel Yeshiva experience.